Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 handwriting, voice, or even walking pattern, the Exalt may replicate it as needed for a week, gaining (Essence) additional dice to do so.

-### Words within Words
+### Hidden Meaning

 **Cost:** 3m
 **Type:** Supplemental
 **Mins:** Deception 2

-By speaking with specific phrases, deliberate pauses, and coded words, you may convey a message or socially influence a single target in a group.
+The Exalt hides their true meaning in inflections, allusions, and other roundabout ways of speaking, writing, or other methods of communication.

-Those attentively listening may roll an (Insight + Awareness) roll against your Guile to notice that a coded message has been spoken.
-Like all defenses, you may deliberately choose to fail.
+The intended contact will be the only one who can divine the true meaning of the conversation, but others may make a contested roll (Cunning + Awareness) vs. the Exalt’s (Cunning + Lore) to notice that there is a coded message.

 ### False Pursuit